SelfCareMap

 How to Do a Recovery Routine for Better Posture After Screen Time

-Let’s be real: most of us spend hours each day hunched over screens—laptops, phones, tablets—whether for work, scrolling, or binge-watching.
-Over time, this forward-leaning posture can lead to rounded shoulders, neck strain, tight chest muscles, and even headaches.
+Let’s be real: most of us spend hours each day hunched over screens, laptops, phones, and tablets, whether for work, scrolling, or binge watching.
+This behavior creates a repetitive strain on the musculoskeletal system.
+Over time, this forward leaning posture can lead to rounded shoulders, neck strain, tight chest muscles, and even chronic tension headaches.
+When we lean forward, our center of gravity shifts, forcing the muscles in the back of the neck and upper back to work overtime to hold the head up.
+This leads to a cycle of tightness and weakness that can affect your overall energy and mood.
 The good news?
-A simple, consistent recovery routine can counteract the effects of screen time and help you stand taller, breathe easier, and feel more aligned—all from the comfort of your home.
+A simple, consistent recovery routine can counteract the effects of screen time and help you stand taller, breathe easier, and feel more aligned, all from the comfort of your home.

-Here’s your step-by-step at-home recovery routine designed specifically to restore better posture after prolonged screen use.
-Do this daily—ideally in the evening or during a midday break—to reset your body and prevent long-term strain.
+Here’s your step by step at home recovery routine designed specifically to restore better posture after prolonged screen use.
+Do this daily, ideally in the evening or during a midday break, to reset your body and prevent long term strain.
+By integrating these movements, you are essentially teaching your nervous system how to find a neutral position again after hours of compression.

 What You'll Need